-- Provides special parole eligibility dates for persons serving a prison sentence for an offense other than an "aggravated homicide offense" (a defined term) committed when under age 18, or serving consecutive prison sentences for multiple offenses, none of which is an aggravated homicide offense, committed when under age 18 (but see the next dot point). - Specifies that a person serving a sentence for an aggravated homicide offense, or for the offense of terrorism when the most serious underlying offense in the terrorism was aggravated murder or murder, committed when under age 18 is not eligible for parole review other than in accordance with the sentence imposed for the offense. - Requires the Parole Board to consider specified mitigating factors for persons eligible for parole under either provision described above. - Specifies that if the Parole Board denies release for a person eligible for parole under either provision described above, the Board must conduct a subsequent release review not later than five years after the denial. - Specifies that if a person is convicted of rape, terrorism, aggravated murder or murder, or any other felony committed when under age 18, or if a person is sentenced under the Sexually Violent Predator Sentencing Law for an offense committed when under age 18, the court may not sentence the person to life imprisonment without parole.
+- Provides special parole eligibility dates for persons serving a prison sentence for an offense other than an "aggravated homicide offense" committed when under 18, or serving consecutive prison sentences for multiple offenses, none of which is an aggravated homicide offense, committed when under 18. - Specifies that a person serving a sentence for an aggravated homicide offense, or for the offense of terrorism when the most serious underlying offense in the terrorism was aggravated murder or murder, committed when under 18 is not eligible for parole review other than in accordance with the sentence imposed for the offense. - Requires the Parole Board to consider specified mitigating factors for persons eligible for parole under either provision described above. - Specifies that if the Parole Board denies release for a person eligible for parole under either provision described above, the Board must conduct a subsequent release review not later than five years after the denial. - Specifies that if a person is convicted of rape, terrorism, aggravated murder or murder, or any other felony committed when under 18, or if a person is sentenced under the Sexually Violent Predator Sentencing Law for an offense committed when under 18, the court may not sentence the person to life imprisonment without parole. - Specifies a number of factors that must be considered as mitigating factors, in addition to other factors that must be considered under continuing law, when a court is sentencing a person who is convicted of a felony committed when under 18. - Allows for limited continuances in abuse, neglect, and dependency proceedings for good cause shown.